Karbo123/segmentator/README.md

 # A simple cpp lib for 3d unsupervised segmentation

-It implements both pointcloud segmentation (using graph) and mesh segmentation.
+It implements both pointcloud segmentation (using graph) and mesh segmentation, and provides a simple pytorch-binding interface to operate functions.

 Codes are adapted from: https://github.com/ScanNet/ScanNet/tree/master/Segmentator